meettyj/SCOTUS-Embedding/README.md

 - Analyze the scotus online dataset.
 Try to download the label, and map them to local text.
 - Replace the citation in the document with new word/tag, and build a new dictionary accordingly.
 - Task 2/3: Train a word embedding using new dictionary (fastText)
-- Use embedding to train classification model in different task
+- Use embedding to train a classification model in different task

 ## Dataset
 ```